Rock-Candy-Tea/RSSHUB-PAGE/post/设计/Monotype - Featured Article/Why it pays to pay for creativity.md

 ---
-title: Why it pays to pay for creativity.
+title: 'Why it pays to pay for creativity.'
 categories:
     - 设计
     - Monotype - Featured Article